All blog posts

 Dripl is a Belgian scale-up founded by Lucas Moreau and Colin Deblonde with a clear goal: to completely reinvent the soft drink industry based on sustainability, health and convenience!

-The Refill Point is the epitome of that vision in action.
-This smart device filters, cools and carbonizes local tap water and mixes it with natural, sugar-free flavors.
-Depending on your choice, you stimulate your immune system or boost your energy levels.
+The Refill Point is the perfect example of that vision in action.
+This smart device filters, cools, and carbonates tap water locally and mixes it with natural, sugar-free flavors.
+Depending on your choice, you can boost your immune system or boost your energy levels.

 It is intuitive, low-maintenance and effortlessly links to sustainable objectives such as ISO 14001.
 Plus, the Refill Point measures in real time how much packaging your company is avoiding.